victorvishwa/e-panchayat/README.md

 * [IPFS](https://ipfs.io/)
 * [Diamante Blockchain](https://diamanteblockchain.com/)

-## Problem Statement
+# Problem Statement

+## Challenges Faced by Panchayats in the Current System:

-This section identifies the key issues faced by Panchayats, such as inefficiencies in public service delivery, lack of transparency, and accountability.
-It emphasizes the need for a digital solution to address these challenges.
+This section identifies and explains the challenges PRIs currently face, such as bureaucratic inefficiencies, delays in service delivery, lack of transparency, and issues in governance.
+It sets up the context for why a digital solution is necessary.

-First Install Some Packages before starting
+## Issues in Public Service Delivery and Grievance Redressal:
+It focuses on the specific problems related to the delivery of public services, such as delays, lack of accountability, and the difficulties citizens face in having their grievances addressed.

+## Lack of Efficiency, Transparency, and Accountability in PRIs:

+This subsection delves into the systemic issues within PRIs, particularly the lack of processes and systems to ensure efficient operations, transparency in decision-making, and accountability to the public.

 ### Prerequisites